What makes a successful business owner stand out against the competition? One key element is their personal habits.

 A study by McKinsey and Company showed that companies engaged in field labor often have little insight into what their employees are doing on a daily basis.
 During a detailed look into one industrial equipment manufacturer, the firm discovered that technicians were wasting about 40 percent of their workdays on unnecessary drives, visits, and periods of inactivity.

 Digital scheduling tools were able to significantly improve the efficiency of these field labor companies and cut company costs.
-Job schedulers allowed companies to coordinate their technicians’ schedules, which resulted in more efficient and productive workdays.
+Employee Scheduling App allowed companies to coordinate their technicians’ schedules, which resulted in more efficient and productive workdays.

 As technology grows in today’s business landscape, field service companies must learn to adopt it — or risk being left behind.